 Some insurers will also discount for effective security measures, including those only normally found on taxis, such as CCTV cameras.
 Here at Milestone Insurance, we have partnered with the UK’s leading vehicle CCTV companies.
 From single to dual cameras, we work with insurers who understand how this technology can benefit taxi drivers, helping you reduce your premiums and prevent fraudulent claims.

-The video below shows the benefits of vehicle cameras and how they can protect your business.
 You can also visit our technology page for more information on the benefits of in-vehicle technology.